Form an LLC in Colorado 2026 | $299 Total | USLLCGlobal

 Delinquent filing cure$50If periodic report is late

+Incredible value.
 Colorado's $10/year periodic report is the cheapest annual filing in the US (among states that require one).
-Over five years: $100 in state fees ($50 filing + 5 x $10 reports).
+Over five years that's $100 in state fees ($50 filing + 5 × $10 reports).
 Only New Mexico ($50 total) and Montana ($35 total, currently) are cheaper.
-Wyoming costs $400 over the same period.
+Wyoming costs $400 over the same period — but pairs it with 0% income tax and stronger privacy.

 Search for available names on the Colorado Business Entity Search.
 Your name must include "Limited Liability Company," "LLC," "L.L.C.," or an abbreviation.
 Colorado does not offer name reservation for LLCs — the name is secured when you file.